"...everything happens for a reason"

 We had been trying to conceive for 7 months with help from a professional, 9 months on our own prior to that.

-In my mind, the phrase "definitely not" keep repeating itself, but when I returned to the test after walking away from it, anxious of what I was about to read, the feeling I felt when my eyes locked with that result window was and still is, completely unexplainable.
+In my mind, the phrase "definitely not" was repetitive, but when I returned to the test after walking away from it, anxious of what I was about to read, the feeling I felt when my eyes locked with that result window was and still is, completely unexplainable.
 I never knew it was possible to feel so many emotions all at once.

 The weeks to come after that were nothing short of an anxious type of exciting.